tylerneylon/pumba/parse7.lua.md

 Popping a mode is relatively easy.
 We only need to replace the `rules` table with the next-on-top placeholder table.
-This will be the value of the `up` key in the current rule's table's metatable.
+This will be the value of the `up` key in the current rule table's metatable.

 --]]